Adeline Yen Mah: University

-Yen Mah's Later life
+Later life

 On 13 May 1988, Yen Mah's father died.
+According to her autobiography Chinese Cinderella, her stepmother died in 1990.
+Her stepmother, Prosperi, refused to let Yen Mah and her biological siblings read her will until her own death.
+When the wills were read, Yen Mah had mysteriously been disinherited by Prosperi.

+Yen Mah is married to Robert Mah, a professor of microbiology at UCLA.
+They have a daughter, Ann, who is the author of five books, including the novel The Lost Vintage.
+Yen Mah also has a son from a previous marriage.

 Literary career

 Yen Mah's autobiography, Falling Leaves, was published in 1997, shortly after Jung Chang's memoir Wild Swans.
-It made the New York Times Bestseller list, selling over a million copies worldwide and translated into twenty two languages.
-Beginning with her traumatic childhood under her stepmother's cruelty, it goes on to recount how, after Joseph Yen died, Prosperi had prevented his children from reading his will until her own death two years later.
-When the wills were read, Yen Mah had apparently been disinherited.
-The success of Falling Leaves prompted Yen Mah to quit medicine and devote her time to writing.
+It made the New York Times Bestseller list, selling over a million copies worldwide and translated into 22 languages.The success of Falling Leaves prompted Yen Mah to quit medicine and devote her time to writing.

 Falling Leaves was translated into Chinese for the Taiwan market.
 It was titled Luoyeguigen (T: 落葉歸根, S: 落叶归根, P: Luòyèguīgēn).
 Unlike other cases of memoirs, the novel was translated by the original writer.